newrelic/docs-website/src/data-dictionary/events/NrAuditEvent/timestamp.md

 type: attribute
 events:
   - NrAuditEvent
+  - WorkloadStatus
 ---

 Date and time the audit event occurred.
 Used to specify a day or range of dates.
 Examples:

 *   MM-DD-YYYY HH:MM:SS
 *   SINCE 2018-05-28 11:18:45